Faculty:Faculty of Science & Technology

 Jacob welcomes enquiries from prospective research students in the areas of his research interests.

-Dunn, J.C., Cristobal-Azkarate, J., Rodriguez-Luna, E., Knapp, L. (2017).
+Dunn, J.C., Cristobal-Azkarate, J., Rodriguez-Luna, E., Knapp, L., 2017.
 Predicting the effects of climate change and habitat destruction on the conservation of Mexican primates: current perspectives and future prospects.
-In: In the name of climate change.
-Bodenhorn B, Irvine R (eds.).
+In: Bodenhorn B., & Irvine, R. eds.
+2017.
+In the name of climate change.
 Berghahn Press (in press).

 For a full list of papers in preparation and review, research projects and funding, honours and awards, invited lectures, conference participation, popular science papers, etc., please see CV.